hkirsch94/I-Lo/README.md

 ## How to work with this
 First and formost: Please read through the documentation for more detailed information and some of our ideas for improvement.

+If you installed all the sofware needed, we would recommend to first implement your chosen flow to Node-RED and your chosen intents to Rhasspy.
+Be aware that you might want to implement the pronounciations at the bottom of the rhasspy_sentences.txt file as well.
+Node-RED:
+- if you want to use the MP3_Flow in Node-RED, please change the paths according to the location of your audios
+Unity:
+- you would need to get the websocket from Rhasspy to get the intent and can therefore say

 https://myshare.uni-osnabrueck.de/d/034e81fbff524338a1d9/

 ## Data references / Credits